About the Graduate Pathway for Scholars Program

 - Provide mentorship and other support to early career scholars

-GPS has since expanded to become a University-wide program, with the goal of bringing scholars who receive their PhDs at UAlbany back as faculty members after completing their postdoctoral training at other institutions.
+The Graduate Pathway for Scholars program aims to bring scholars who receive their PhDs at UAlbany back as faculty members after completing their postdoctoral training at other institutions.

 How the GPS Program Works

-Every fall semester, current UAlbany PhD candidates are invited to apply to the GPS program.
+Every fall semester, current UAlbany PhD candidates in the Department of Biological Sciences, the Department of Chemistry, and the Department of Atmospheric and Environmental Sciences are invited to apply to the GPS program.

 Applicants must provide a letter of support from their graduate advisor, endorsed by their department chair, explaining their potential and commitment to becoming a faculty member after completing postdoctoral training.